 A user with the Request Admin permission creates the contract request bundle types that will be used as templates whenever a user makes a contract request.
 The Request Admin can create a request type template that captures information for a single contract document, or a request type for a contract that includes multiple documents, such as a Master contract with several Exhibits.

 A contract request bundle can be comprised of a single standalone contract document, or it can be comprised of a Master contract and one or more supporting documents.
 For example, if you are creating a contract request bundle for a Software Licensing Agreement that also had a Professional Services Schedule, enter Software Licensing Agreement in the Bundle Name field, and when you create the main request type form in the bundle, enter Software License in the Request Name field.
 Then add a second request type form, and enter Professional Services Schedule in the Request Name field.
 For "bundles" with only one standalone contract, you can use the same name in both the Bundle Name and Request Name fields.

-1. Click Admin in the Navigation Toolbar, and click the Contract Request Types link in the menu.
+1. Click the Gear Icon in the Navigation Toolbar, and click the Contract Request Types link in the menu.

 2. In the Request Type Browse screen, click New Request Bundle Type.